Digicel: 2010–present

 An outdoor Digicel ad on a bus shelter in Tonga.

-However this was thrown into doubt in March 2022 when the Papua New Guinea government imposed a retrospective tax of over $100m on the company.

 In September 2022, credit rating service Fitch issued a warning of a potential debt default.
 The Irish Times suggested "there's little or no equity value in Digicel to chase".
 On September 11, 2023, Digicel Group filed for Chapter 15 bankruptcy in the United States Bankruptcy Court for the Southern District of New York.
 On November 29, 2023.
 Rajeev Suri was appointed as the new Chairman of Digicel Group.

 On April 20, 2024, Digicel ceased operations in Panama after failing to award the tender to operate and exploit the personal communications service, after the bidding process concluded without award due to the withdrawal of the only interested company.
 Digicel's exit from the Panamanian market occurred in a context of significant changes in the country's telecommunications sector, including the merger of Cable & Wireless Panama and Claro Panama, which reduced the number of main operators in the market.

-Following the announcement, Digicel asked its customers to switch to another network within 30 days from March 20, 2024 to retain their phone numbers.

-On July 8, 2025, Digicel announced that it will pivot from consumer-facing media to scalable, enterprise-grade services within Digicel Business and as such will be closing its operations of Loop News and SportsMax.
-This news followed an earlier announcement that Digicel had fully acquired the cyber security firm Symptai Consulting Ltd to join forces with the Digicel Business teams.
+Following the announcement, Digicel asked its customers to switch to another network within 30 days from March 2024 to retain their phone numbers.
+In July 2025, Digicel announced that it will pivot from consumer-facing media to scalable, enterprise-grade services within Digicel Business and as such will be closing its operations of Loop News and SportsMax.
+This news followed an earlier announcement that Digicel had fully acquired the cyber security firm Symptai Consulting Ltd.

 Corporate sponsorship

 Digicel is a sponsor of Caribbean, Central American and Asia-Pacific sports teams, including the Special Olympics teams in these regions.
 From 2005 to 2018, Digicel sponsored The West Indies cricket team.

 In 2008, Digicel announced that they would sponsor the Vanuatu national cricket team, as well as the National Rugby 15s and 7s teams.
 That same year, Digicel became the sponsor of the Digicel Cup for rugby in Fiji.
 In April 2013, Digicel was announced as the first global sponsor of the 2013 inaugural tournament for the Caribbean Premier League.
 In 2021, Digicel sponsored the PlayGo Emerge Competition for short films made in the Caribbean.

 Digicel Foundation

 In 2004, Digicel and its shareholders set up the Digicel Foundation in Jamaica.
 The Digicel Foundation is active in Jamaica, Haïti, Trinidad and Tobago and Papua New Guinea.
-In Haïti, the Digicel Foundation helped rebuild after the 2010 Haïtian earthquake struck Port-au-Prince on January 12, 2010.
+In Haïti, the Digicel Foundation helped rebuild after the 2010 Haïtian earthquake struck Port-au-Prince in January 2010.
 Projects have included building primary schools and restoring the historic Iron Market.